 Uncovering Rare Obesity®

-A no-charge, comprehensive genetic testing program for rare genetic diseases of obesity.
+A no-charge genetic testing program for rare genetic diseases of obesity.

-A no-charge, comprehensive genetic testing program for rare genetic diseases of obesity.
+A no-charge genetic testing program for rare genetic diseases of obesity.

-The program includes insights on nearly 80 genes and offers online test ordering, digital report access, and support for results interpretation.
+The program includes insights on more than 80 genes and offers online test ordering, digital report access, and support for results interpretation.

 Rhythm Pharmaceuticals covers the cost of the test and provides sample collection kits.
 Patients are responsible for office visit, sample collection, or other costs.